Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Experimental and Computational Details

-Table \ref{table:MTValues} lists the values of muffin-tin radii, $R_{\rm MT}$, for different atoms corresponding to different crystal structures.
-In the calculations, the values of $R \times k_{\rm max}$ is $7.0$, where $k_{\rm max}$ is the plane-wave cut-off and $R$ is the smallest of all ionic radii.
-We use approximately 250 $k$-points in the Brillouin zone for numerically performing the integration over $k$ while calculating the DOS and band structure.
-There is no pseudo-potential approximation and the core states are calculated self-consistently.
-While the core states are treated relativistically, the semi-core states are treated semi-relativistically \textit{i.e.} ignoring the spin-orbit coupling.
-The cut-off energy, which defines the separation between the core and valence states was appropriately chosen to be -7Ry.
-The density of states and band structure is found to be spin-independent due to the empty or fully filled shells of the Sc and Sb atoms, as discussed in the following.
-The exchange and correlation effects have been treated within the Generalized Gradient Method (GGA).
-The self-consistency is better than $0.001 {\rm e/a.u.^3}$ for charge density and the stability is better than $0.01 {\rm mRy}$ for the total energy per unit cell.
+Table \ref{table:MTValues} lists the values of muffin-tin radii, $R_{\rm MT}$, for different atoms corresponding to different crystal structures used for the final calculations.
+For volume optimization studies, $10\%$ reduction in $R_{\rm MT}$ values were used.
+In the following calculations, the values of $R \times k_{\rm max}$ was $7.0$, where $k_{\rm max}$ is the plane-wave cut-off and $R$ is the smallest of all ionic radii.
+We used approximately 2000 $k$-points in the Brillouin zone for numerically performing the integration over $k$, using the tetrahedron method, while calculating the DOS and bandstructure.
+While the core states were treated relativistically, the semi-core and valence states are treated semi-relativistically, \textit{i.e.}, ignoring the spin-orbit coupling.
+The cut-off energy, which defines the separation between the core and valence states was appropriately chosen to be -8.0 Ry.
+The density of states and bandstructure is found to be spin-independent due to the empty or fully filled shells of the Sc and Sb atoms, as discussed in the following.
+The exchange and correlation effects have been treated within the standard parametrization \cite{pbe} of the Generalized Gradient Approximation (GGA).
+The self-consistency is better than $0.001 {\rm e/a.u.^3}$ for the charge density and the stability is better than $0.01 {\rm mRy}$ for the total energy per unit cell.

-The complex dielectric tensor was calculated in the WIEN2k program using the well-known relation\cite{Optical}:
+The complex dielectric tensor was calculated in the WIEN2k program using the well-known relation \cite{Optical}: